wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/templates-governance-policies/includes/4-exercise.md

     1. In the **Condition**, set the left value to the following expression ```ticks(items('Apply_to_each_2')?['properties/createdTime'])```.
 Set the logical operator to **is greater than** and then set the right value to the reportingPeriodTicks variable.

-        If any flows were created before the reporting period, no additional actions will be executed.
+        If any flows were created before the reporting period, no other actions will be executed.
 If any flows were created after the reporting period, the actions outlined below will be executed in the **If yes** branch of the **Condition**.

         ![Screenshot of the Power Automate Create page showing the list flows Apply to each 2 action.](../media/21-list-flows.png)

 1. Add the following actions to the **If yes** branch of the **Condition**:

     1. Select **Add an action**, search for and select the **Office 365 Groups** connector and then select the **List group members** action.
-To set the **Group Id**, click on the drop-down and select the **Flow Users**, the group you previously created.
+To set the **Group Id**, select the drop-down and select the **Flow Users**, the group you previously created.

         ![Screenshot of the Power Automate Create page showing the list group members action.](../media/30-list-group-member.png)